-Even in pre-schools, they are beginning to see the importance of developing children’s interests and likes from young.
+Even in pre-schools, they are beginning to see the importance of developing children’s interests and likes from a young.

-This is in-line with the nationwide movement of fostering lifelong learning.
+This is in line with the nationwide movement of fostering lifelong learning.

-Huge technological advances over the years have also contributed to the blooming arts scene.
+Huge technological advances over the years have also contributed to the booming arts scene.
 For example, the Internet and social media have helped many local artists expand their reach to the rest of the world.

-In similar fashion, sports funding has also climbed yearly.
+In a similar fashion, sports funding has also climbed yearly.
 Early last year, the Government injected huge funds into a local sports system and grants for the national sporting fund.
-The much-lauded wins of local athletes have also further boosted confidence and determination of the younger generation in the sense that they can find a sustainable future in sports.
+The much-lauded wins of local athletes have also further boosted the confidence and determination of the younger generation in the sense that they can find a sustainable future in sports.